 - L. EMERGENCY RESPONSE BAG "Gotta Go Bag" A conspicuously marked carry bag maintained in the Building Administrator's office containing emergency response information.
 This bag is to be transported to the Command Post and Staging areas during emergency responses. - M. EMERGENCY SERVICES ORGANIZATION A public or private agency, organization or group other than a governmental agency, which provides police, fire, medical, ambulance, rescue, housing or other services for the relief of human suffering, injury or loss of life or property as a result of an emergency. - N. EMS COMMANDER The Emergency Medical Services supervisor directing EMS operations for the incident. - O. EVACUATION to Assembly Areas or (Assembly Area) Moving students for their protection inside a school building to a predetermined location in response to an emergency.
-All building occupants are required to exit the building and wait a safe distance from the building until further instructions. - P. FIELD COMMAND POST The on-scene location for command staff who will be responsible for determining the exact status of the emergency, resources needed, and incident strategy. - Q. FIRE COMMANDER The fire chief directing fire-fighting operations at the incident. - R. INCIDENT COMMANDER The supervisor with decision making responsibility when responding to a particular emergency. - S. IN-PLACE SHELTERING The emergency response used in situations where it is necessary to have students/staff remain in their classrooms or work-areas temporarily during an emergency or medical emergency until things can be returned to normal or early dismissal can be arranged. - T. INNER PERIMETER The immediate area of containment around the incident site. - U. LANDING ZONE A clear level area no less than 100 feet by 100 feet in area for helicopter landings.
+All building occupants are required to exit the building and wait a safe distance from the building until further instructions. - P. FIELD COMMAND POST The on-scene location for command staff who will be responsible for determining the exact status of the emergency, resources needed, and incident strategy. - Q. FIRE COMMANDER The fire chief directing fire-fighting operations at the incident. - R. HOLD IN-PLACE An action to clear the hallways for various issues (medical or policy events) when expedient clearance of the hallways may be necessary.
+The emergency response used in situations where it is necessary to have students/staff remain in their classrooms or work-areas temporarily during an emergency or medical emergency until things can be returned to normal or early dismissal can be arranged. - S. INCIDENT COMMANDER The supervisor with decision making responsibility when responding to a particular emergency. - T. INNER PERIMETER The immediate area of containment around the incident site. - U. LANDING ZONE A clear level area no less than 100 feet by 100 feet in area for helicopter landings.
 The landing zone should be within the outer perimeter when possible, and secured by ground personnel during helicopter operations. - V. LOCKDOWN This emergency response is to be used when walking through the building would endanger the health and safety of students/staff.
 In the event of a dangerous person or intruder, students and faculty are to remain in place.
-Classroom doors and windows should be locked. - W. LOCKOUT- Allows no unauthorized personnel into the building.
-All exterior doors are locked and main entrance is monitored by administrators, security or school resource officer.
-This procedure allows the school to continue with the normal school day, but curtails outside activity.
-Most commonly used when incident is occurring outside school building, on or off school property.
+Classroom doors and windows should be locked.

-1. DEFINITIONS - Continued
+DEFINITIONS - Continued